You’ve likely been noticing the name Lil Nas X popping up everywhere in the last week or so.

 Montero (Call Me By Your Name) is certainly provocative — and visually stunning — as it also features Lil Nas X sporting flame-red dreadlocks and thigh-high PVC boots as he descends from heaven down a pole…and straight into hell where he provides a lap dance for Lucifer himself before snapping his neck and assuming his horns.

-Unfortunately, people immediately got so upset by this imagery (which occupies all of about 30 seconds of the three-minute clip) that no one was talking about how incredibly creative the rest of the video is and what an artistic triumph the costumes, hair and make-up is.
+Unfortunately, people immediately got so upset by this imagery (which occupies all of about 30 seconds of the three-minute clip) that no one was talking about how incredibly creative the rest of the video is and what an artistic triumph the hair, make-up and costumes are.

 See for yourself below.